 If you are thinking about growing marijuana yourself, you are likely unsure or indecisive about how to begin.
 The first step, of course, is deciding what kind of setup you prefer.

-- Germinating the seed
+- Germinating your single cannabis seed

-- The vegetative stage
+- The vegetative stage of your marijuana plant

 - The flowering stage

 - Choosing the right grow medium for a one plant grow

 - Best soil for your single grow

 - How to prune one pot plant

 When people are first looking at growing their own marijuana plant for the first time, they generally end up reading articles and guides about how to set up a big, successful operation.

 While success is certainly something you should be looking for, the fact is, that growing marijuana for only yourself does not need to be a huge endeavor.